javirro/React-advanced-1/README.md

 * **initialState:** The value of state at the beginning
 * **reducers** : This is an object with all the actions that we want to define

+Once we have created the slice we have to export the actions of our  slice and the reducer.
+In this way, we could use it in any place of our application.

+Next step is creating the store.
+In a new file we will use the method _configureStore()_.
+This object has a parameter called _reducer_ and it receives each of the slice that we have created.
+All the created slices are grouped in this store object.

+#### How To use the store that we have created
+We are going to use the react-redux hooks (_useSelector_ and _useDispatch_).
+The first one is used to get the value of the state of the reducer that we want.